MrEbabi/Woocommerce-Stock-Report/README.md

 You may check attached png files to see how it looks.
 -----
-Source code will be updated as a plugin later.
+Source code will be updated as a custom plugin later.
+Ongoing.